 Patient journey: from infection to treatment

 Living in isolated and extremely poor places, noma patients are difficult to find.
-For some of them, reaching a clinic or hospital is almost impossible because they are usually located hundreds of kilometers away.
-Even people who can access treatment sometimes don’t have the money to pay for medical care in their local clinics.
+For some, reaching a clinic or hospital is almost impossible – they may be located hundreds of kilometres away.
+Even when people can more easily access local clinics, often they don’t have the money to pay for medical care.

-4. Reaching the nearest clinicThe mother goes to the nearest clinic which is some distance from their isolated village and takes several days to reach.
-When they arrive, they face two new obstacles: the lack of knowledge about noma and the cost of treatment.
-If they can pay for antibiotics, the child will recover.
-If not, the mother will go back home empty-handed and, usually, in a few days her child will die.
+4. Reaching the nearest clinicThe mother goes to the nearest clinic which is several kilometres from their isolated village; it takes several days to reach.
+When they arrive, they can face two new obstacles: the lack of knowledge about noma and the cost of treatment.
+If they can pay for the antibiotics, the child will recover.
+If not, the mother has to go back home empty-handed and, usually, in a few days her child will die.

-6. Starting treatmentOnce admitted to the hospital, the child receives nutritional treatment to stabilise his or her condition and recover strength.
-The child's wounds will be dressed and the doctors will check if he or she is a candidate for reconstructive surgery.
+6. Starting treatmentOnce admitted to the hospital, the child will receive antibiotics and nutritional treatment to stabilise her/his condition and recover some of her/his strength.
+The child’s wounds will be dressed and the doctors will check if s/he is a candidate for reconstructive surgery.
 Because the wounds are complex and change over time, small children have to wait until they are older before they can have surgery.

 Mohammed, when the treatment is too far away

 Grema lives with his family in a city in Yobe state, Nigeria.
-When his son Mohammed got sick, they didn’t know that it was noma and they didn’t know where to find help.
+When his young son Mohammed got sick, they didn’t know that it was noma and they didn’t know where to find help.
 Finally, someone told them about a hospital in Sokoto town where patients can receive free medical treatment for noma.
-They arrived after a two-day trip.
-By then, little Mohammed’s face was already disfigured and his condition worrying because of malnutrition.
+They arrived after a two-day trip but it was too late.
+Little Mohammed’s face was already disfigured and in a worrying condition, because of malnutrition.